 Short technological history of sauna development during the 20th century

 Contemporary Finnish sauna habits have changed considerably since the late 19th century.
 Before mid 1900, the saunas had been all wood fired.
 Either original smoke saunas without a chimney, or single wood fired with a chimney.
 Both variations were laborious to heat up and the former was also a fire hazard.
 The consequence was that saunas were mostly in a shared use, if not fully public, because low and middle class people could not necessarily afford a private sauna, in terms of time or money.
+Public sauna were particularly popular in cities.
+This continued all the way until 1950's before several things changed the Finnish sauna scene.

 Two 20th century inventions have transformed Finnish sauna bathing and made the country undeniably most “sauna rich” in the world.
 The main innovation was the invention of the electric sauna heater or stove in 1930’s.
 It allowed saunas to be built safely inside flats, in basements and to every gym and public swimming pool.
 It was created from the start to enable recreational saunas in all locations.